 public class MyApplicationBootstrapper : UnityBootstrapper

 MainWindow window = new MainWindow();

 protected override IModuleEnumerator GetModuleEnumerator()

 - Removed the

 Application.Startup event handler as shown in the following code example:

 private void Application_Startup(object sender, StartupEventArgs e)

 MyApplication" for the name of the actual application to protect the interests of my employer.

 So far so good.
 The application runs as it did before but now it uses a Bootstrapper.
 Nothing dramatic and no big benefits yet, but it works.
 Next step, start writing some tests and a some modules to contain the existing UI controls as views in a more Prism-like approach.

-Note: I welcome (encourage even) any corrections/comments/etc about the approach that I'm taking or on any of the detail that I've included in this post (and future posts).
+Note: I welcome (encourage even) any corrections/comments/etc. about the approach that I'm taking or on any of the details that I've included in this post (and future posts).